 Teff is an ancient, tiny grain that imparts warm, earthy, caramel notes to these chewy cookies.
 Teff Oatmeal Cookies with Whiskey Currants from Alternative Baker are quick to whip up and a dream to eat.
-Gluten-Free. *Disclosure: I received a complementary copy of Alternative Baker.
-All opinions are my own.
+This recipe is gluten-free.

 New to teff?